Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 I got rekt in ping pong bc my loop is not consistent enough to allow me to return the ball enough times to get into a good position

 Beat PvZ for the second time, got Towering Wisdom Achievement.
 The roof strategy is planting many melons and wintermelons and using a bunch of kernels.
-Papa Johns pizza and calzones for dinner.
+Papa Johns pizza and calzones for dinner

+GOT A B IN M171A HALLELUJAH 🙌